Trump spurns George P Bush to endorse under-indictment Ken Paxton for Texas attorney general

 He is also the state’s Land Commissioner and met with Mr Trump at his gold course in Bedminster, New Jersey, earlier this month.

-Mr Paxton has been a vocal supporter of Mr Trump, and filed a lawsuit in 2020 that challenged the former president’s election defeat in four battleground state.
+Mr Paxton has been a vocal supporter of Mr Trump, and filed a lawsuit in 2020 that challenged the former president’s election defeat in four battleground states.

 The US Supreme Court declined to hear the case, but Mr Paxton went on to speak at Mr Trump’s rally on 6 January before the Capitol riot.